shakes76/PatternAnalysis-2024/recognition/2D UNet (46992701)/README.md

 The provided validation and test sets were used and so there was no train-validate-test split performed for training, validating and testing the 2D UNet model.

 ### Data Preprocessing:
 Images were read using provided NifTI load_data_2D function.
-All images where normalized and resized to 128x128 to reduce training time and memory consumption, and the segmentation labels were one-hot encoded.
+All images where normalized and resized to 256x128 to ensure consistency, and the segmentation labels were one-hot encoded.

 ### Usage:
 To create predictions and evaluate the model, set the values of `TRAIN_IMG_DIR, TRAIN_MASK_DIR, TEST_IMG_DIR, TEST_MASK_DIR, VAL_IMG_DIR, VAL_MASK_DIR` in `params.py` to the appropriate file directories of the corresponding images/masks.
 Run `train.py` to train the model.
 If a pre-trained checkpoint is available, set variable `CHECKPOINT_DIR` in `params.py` to the directory of the pre-trained checkpoint, and run `predict.py`.